Couples therapy: Who it’s for, how it works, and how to choose a therapist

 Who should get couples therapy?

-Couples therapy is sometimes called “marriage counseling,” but you don’t have to be married to access it.
+Couples therapy is a type of treatment where a professional counselor helps a romantically involved couple work through challenges in their relationship.
+This type of therapy is sometimes called “marriage counseling,” but you don’t have to be married to access it.
 All kinds of couples can benefit, including:

 - Couples of all genders and sexual orientations